AriFordsham/GHCWiki/ghci-debugger.md

 We could try and use some tricks.
 For instance, in every 'throw' we spot, we insert a breakpoint based on the condition on this throw.
 In every 'assert' we do the same.
 But this would see only user exceptions, missing system exceptions (pattern match failures for instance), asynchronous exceptions and others.
 Which is not acceptable imho.

-For now I am stuck.
+For now I am stuck :S

 # Pending work